Gynäkologische Endokrinologie und Fertilitätsstörungen

 Research Group of Gonadal Differentiation and Embryonic Development

-Genetic abnormalities have profound implications for the development of the human embryo.
-An abnormal number of chromosomes, known as aneuploidy, is linked to spontaneous abortion, and surviving embryos often face challenges with tissue specification, frequently leading to cancer.
-Our research is focused on understanding the regulatory mechanisms of genome integrity that influence cell specification in the context of human reproduction.
+Genetic abnormalities have profound consequences for human embryonic development.
+An abnormal number of chromosomes, known as aneuploidy, is a major cause of spontaneous abortion, while embryos that survive frequently exhibit defects in tissue specification and an increased risk of tumor development.
+Our research focuses on understanding the molecular mechanisms that preserve genome integrity and regulate cell specification in the context of human reproduction.

 Publications